 Then you will need to choose the oil that you want to use.
 I usually use a high quality, light olive oil, but there are many types of carrier oils that you can choose from.

-Once you have those two simple ingredients, there are several ways of making infused herbal oils.
+Once you have dried herbs and a carrier oil of choice, there are several ways of making infused herbal oils.

-The first one is probably the easiest, but it does take the most time.
+The cold infusion method is probably the easiest, but it does take the most time.

 This method is best when using oils that don’t go rancid quickly, like coconut or jojoba, as exposure to sunlight can degrade some oils more quickly.